canonical/chaos-engineering/docs/reference/known_limitations.md

 ## Chaos testing for machine clouds
-At the moment, the Charmed Chaos Engineering platform focuses on chaos-testing for k8s environments.
+At the moment, the Canonical Chaos Engineering platform focuses on chaos-testing for k8s environments.
 We are currently not looking into charmed VM cloud chaos testing; but that is definitely an interesting avenue for future development.
 Thoughts on the matter?
 Get in touch!

 ## Charmed Litmus execution plane